DevExpress-Examples/blazor-dxgrid-date-range-filter/README.md

 [![](https://img.shields.io/badge/Open_in_DevExpress_Support_Center-FF7200?style=flat-square&logo=DevExpress&logoColor=white)](https://supportcenter.devexpress.com/ticket/details/T1156193)
 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->
-# Grid for Blazor - Implement Date Range Filter
+# Grid for Blazor - How to implement a date range filter

 This example demonstrates how to allow users to filter a column in the [DevExpress Blazor Grid](https://docs.devexpress.com/Blazor/403143/grid) by a date range.
 In the example, the filter row displays two [Date Edit](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxDateEdit-1) components in the **Date** column.
-These components allow you to set the start and end dates of a date range.
-Once you set the date range, the Grid filters the column by the range.
+In the Date Edits you can set the start and end dates of a date range.
+Once set, the Grid filters the column by the range.

 ![Filter Grid Column by a Date Range](date-range-filter.png)

 ## Overview

-Follow the steps below to allow users to filter a column in the Grid by a date range:
+Follow the steps below to display a date range filter in the filter row's cell:

 1. Add a Grid component to a page and bind the component to data.

 2. Set the component's [ShowFilterRow](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.ShowFilterRow) property to `true` to display the filter row.

 3. Specify the [FilterRowCellTemplate](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGridDataColumn.FilterRowCellTemplate) property of a column that displays date values.
-In the template, add [Date Edit](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxDateEdit-1) components where users can specify the start and end dates of a range.
+In the template, add two [Date Edit](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxDateEdit-1) components to allow users to set the start and end dates of a range.

 4. Implement [two-way data binding](https://docs.devexpress.com/Blazor/402330/common-concepts/two-way-data-binding) between [Date](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxDateEdit-1.Date) properties of the Date Edit components and data fields.
+Handle their [DateChanged](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxDateEdit-1.DateChanged) events.

-In [DateChanged](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxDateEdit-1.DateChanged) event handlers of the components, update the start and/or end dates of the range.
-If the both start and end dates are set, create the filter criteria that returns whether a column value belongs to the date range.
+5. In the event handlers, assign the Date Edit's new value to the corresponding endpoint of the date range.
+If after that the start date becomes larger than the end date, assign the new value to other endpoint.
+Once both endpoints of a date range are set, create the filter criteria that returns whether the column value belongs to the date range.
 Apply the filter criteria to the column.

 ## Files to Look At